 I am always keen to draw and record the harsher aspects of a penguin's life and have incorporated such aspects into paintings back in the studio.
 Unfortunately for the penguins, they are a major food source for many of the predators that inhabit the region and it is common to see damaged penguins having been attached by giant petrels and skuas.
 There are the remains of unfortunate souls strewn all over the beaches and hill sides.
 These make very interesting subjects to draw and record – skulls, flippers, sternums, and ribcages alike.
 I would often take such remains back to my cabin to draw in comfort.
 Due to limited space in my cabin, I found a few bits of penguin anatomy had got lost in my bed and only surfaced when I did my weekly sheet change.

-At the end of the five mile long Drygalski Fjord on South Georgia, one comes up against the Risting Glacier.
+At the end of the five-mile-long Drygalski Fjord on South Georgia, one comes up against the Risting Glacier.
 I spent a wonderful evening watching the sun slowly drop in the sky producing a stunning light show of reflections, highlights and luminescence.
 This only lasted about 20 minutes and as soon as the sun went behind the peaks of Mount Cares the ice reverted back to sombre hues of grey and blue tints.
-A small group of Chinstrap Penguins sit on one of the larger ice flows.
+A small group of chinstrap penguins sit on one of the larger ice floes.